PathlyLearningPlatform/Backend/README.md

 ## Not Knowing Where To Start

-Having too few resources leaves students lost.
+Having too few resources leaves learners lost.
 Having too many leaves them overwhelmed.
 The result is the same: motivation drops and learning stalls.
 Jumping from site to site or binge-watching tutorials leads straight into _tutorial hell_ — more time searching, less time learning.

 Our solution is **structured learning paths** that combine the essentials: carefully chosen resources, practical exercises, and real projects.
 Each path is personalized, so every student can find a clear, confidence-building starting point.

-## Doubt And Lack Of Confidence
+## Doubt And Low Confidence

 It’s easy to wonder: _Am I learning the wrong way?
 Is there a better path I should be following?_
 This kind of self-doubt is paralyzing — instead of moving forward, students second-guess every step.